 Syrian In California Takes Heat For Ties To Regime

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Amy Walters reports.

-Unidentified Group: Down, down with Bashar.
+AMY WALTERS: Unidentified Group: Down, down with Bashar.

-Ammar Kahf, the rally organizer, says he's working with protesters in Syria to get Dr. Chehabi to resign from his position as consul.
+WALTERS: Ammar Kahf, the rally organizer, says he's working with protesters in Syria to get Dr. Chehabi to resign from his position as consul.

-Mr. AMMAR KAHF: We feel that any person with even remote connection with the regime, people being killed, they should say I'm not going to be associated with this brutal regime.
+AMMAR KAHF: We feel that any person with even remote connection with the regime, people being killed, they should say I'm not going to be associated with this brutal regime.

 WALTERS: Dr. Chehabi is one of three honorary consuls in the U.S., but he's taking much of the heat for two reasons: his close ties to Syria's president, Bashar al-Assad, and his sizable donations to the University of California, Irvine.

-Ms. NOOR HASHEM: We have to question where our money is coming from and whether it's worth it.
+NOOR HASHEM: We have to question where our money is coming from and whether it's worth it.

 WALTERS: Noor Hashem has family in Syria, and she's a UC graduate.
 University records show Dr. Chehabi gave more than $1 million to the UCI Foundation, and he has close to half a million more pledged.
 Hashem also insists Chehabi distance himself from the Assad regime.

-Ms. HASHEM: And if not, then I would ask the UC Regents to really consider whether this is someone they want to stand behind, considering his ties to a regime that's basically massacring people.
+HASHEM: And if not, then I would ask the UC Regents to really consider whether this is someone they want to stand behind, considering his ties to a regime that's basically massacring people.

-Facing the Pacific Ocean in his second-floor office, Chehabi appears to be realizing the American dream.
+WALTERS: Facing the Pacific Ocean in his second-floor office, Chehabi appears to be realizing the American dream.
 Over his right shoulder is a picture of his wife and sons here in Orange County.
 Above his left shoulder, a picture of his parents from Syria.

-In 1982, the Syrian military flattened huge sections of the northern city of Hama, killing more than 10,000 people.
+WALTERS: In 1982, the Syrian military flattened huge sections of the northern city of Hama, killing more than 10,000 people.
 Landis says Dr. Chehabi's father, General Hikmat Shihabi, was in command.

-Mr. LANDIS: His father was the chief of staff of the Syrian Army under Hafez al-Assad, the father of Bashar al-Assad, for decades.
+LANDIS: His father was the chief of staff of the Syrian Army under Hafez al-Assad, the father of Bashar al-Assad, for decades.

-Unidentified Man: (Chanting in foreign language)
+WALTERS: Unidentified Man: (Chanting in foreign language)

 WALTERS: Ammar Kahf continues to lead protests.
 He says Chehabi's concern is not enough.

-Mr. KAHF: This is not a time for silent, private meetings.
+KAHF: This is not a time for silent, private meetings.
 This is a time for action.

-Amy Walters, NPR News.
+WALTERS: Amy Walters, NPR News.

 MONTAGNE: And you're listening to MORNING EDITION, from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.